 Destinations: Arequipa, Ayacucho, Cajamarca, Jaen, Chiclayo, Cusco, Iquitos, Lima, Piura, Puerto Maldonado, Pucallpa, Juliaca (Puno), Tacna, Tarapoto, Trujillo, and Tumbes.

 Pros: Great variety of flight frequencies, big aircraft, inflight service, good reputation on safety onboard, sustainability programs, and variety of rates depending on your preferences on board.

 Cons: Some of the highest rates on domestic flights.

 The big Chilean low-cost airline that has recently started operations in Peru the last year (2019).
-They quickly consolidated their position in the Peruvian airline market with their low rates, punctual flight departures, and many frequencies.
+Sky has quickly consolidated their position in the Peruvian airline market with their low rates, punctual flight departures, and many frequencies.